 We will now turn to examine some specific indications from traditional knowledge and (preliminary) scientific studies.
-These indications have been collected from traditional text books and scientific studies, they usually come from multiple independent sources.
-References for specific indications are included in the herbal encyclopedia.
-I have also tested many of these on myself and can therefore confirm many of the indications.
+References for specific indications are included in the sites materia medica.
+I have also tested all of these herbs on myself and can therefore confirm a good many of the indications.

 Ashwagandha: Insomnia, anxiety, nerve pain, sexual/ reproductive problems, autoimmune diseases, fatigue, musculoskeletal conditions such as fibromyalgia and both types of arthritis, cognitive problems such as ADD, ADHD, and dementia.

-Asian ginseng: Autoimmune diseases, allergies, fatigue, cognitive problems, sexual and reproductive problems in men, fibromyalgia, longevity.
+Asian ginseng: Weak immune system, allergies, fatigue, cognitive problems, sexual and reproductive problems in men, fibromyalgia, longevity.

 Gotu kola: Anxiety, nerve pain, fatigue, rheumatoid arthritis, psoriasis, dry scaly skin, cognitive problems, autoimmune diseases, longevity.

-Holy basil: Autoimmune diseases, nerve pain, anxiety, insomnia, boosting strength of the immune system, cognitive problems, allergies.
+Holy basil: Autoimmune diseases, nerve pain, anxiety, insomnia, weak immune system, cognitive problems, allergies.

-He shou wu: Sexual weakness/debility in men, musculoskeletal conditions, constipation, inflammation of the GI tract, fatigue.
+He shou wu: Sexual weakness/debility in men, musculoskeletal conditions, constipation, inflammation of the GI tract, fatigue, longevity.

 Schisandra: Anxiety, insomnia, fatigue, liver complaints and disorders, weak digestion, hypertension, palpitations, poor appetite.

-Reishi: Anxiety, insomnia, fatigue, asthma, inflammation of GI tract, musculoskeletal conditions, weak immune system, allergies, cancer, longevity.
+Reishi: Anxiety, insomnia, fatigue, asthma, inflammation of GI tract, musculoskeletal conditions, weak immune system, allergies, longevity.